rchaurase/bloomblog/README.md

 # React + Vite
+# Author - Rahul
+# description - This is Blogging web application where user can easily create a blog

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.